What is a Life Coach vs. a Therapist or Consultant

 • Needing help with life planning

-• Wanting to increase their income or improve their financial stability
+• Wanting to increase your income or improve your financial stability

 • Facing relationship challenges